Itinerant magnetism of chromium under pressure: a DFT+DMFT study

 The obtained shape of the momentum dependence of the bubble allows one to explain the first order phase transition, obtained in the considered supercell DMFT approach with applying pressure.
-For that, we note that the first order transition occurs since the minimum of the dependence $\chi^{-1}_{\rm sub}(T)$ is not shifted to ${T=0}$~K with applied pressure (see figure~\ref{susc}), while the staggered susceptibility decreases, such that at the critical pressure $p_c$ the solution of the equation $\chi^{-1}_{\rm sub}(T)=0$ disappears.
+For that, we note that the first order transition occurs since the minimum of the dependence $\chi^{-1}_{\rm sub}(T)$ is not shifted to ${T=0}$~K with applied pressure (see figure~\ref{susc}).
+At the same time the staggered susceptibility decreases, such that at the critical pressure $p_c$ the solution of the equation $\chi^{-1}_{\rm sub}(T)=0$ disappears.
 To understand the origin of this behavior, in figure \ref{fig:susc_QH} we plot the temperature dependence of the bubble at the pressures $p=0$ and $10$~GPa and wave vectors ${\bf q}={\bf Q}_{\rm H}$ and ${\bf Q}_{\rm max}$.
-One can see that the temperature dependence of the bubble at the wave vector ${\bf Q}_{\rm H}$ is also non-monotonic, similarly to the staggered susceptibility of figure \ref{susc}, which is natural, since the non-local susceptibility is related to the frequency-resolved bubble via the Bethe-Salpeter equation \cite{dmft1}, containing local vertices.
+One can see that the temperature dependence of the bubble at the wave vector ${\bf Q}_{\rm H}$ is also non-monotonic, similarly to the staggered susceptibility of figure \ref{susc}.
+This behaviour is natural, since the non-local susceptibility is related to the frequency-resolved bubble via the Bethe-Salpeter equation \cite{dmft1}, containing local vertices.
 At the same time, the bubble at the wave vector ${\bf Q}_{\rm max}$ shows almost linear monotonic behavior at small temperatures, which is typical for systems with Kohn points (lines) at the Fermi surface \cite{Rice,OurCr,OurKohn}, and therefore it is substantially enhanced at low temperatures.
 This allows us to conclude that in the corresponding temperature range $T\lesssim T_N(0)/3$ the incommensurability of magnetic order, not accounted in the considered supercell approach, becomes essential.
-Therefore, we expect the replacement of the obtained first-order transition by a second-order transition (happening at higher pressures) from incommensurate to paramagnetic phase, when incommensurate correlations are taken into account, similarly to previous static mean-field and slave boson studies of two- \cite{Q2D} and three-dimensional \cite{Q3D} systems.
+Therefore, we expect the replacement of the obtained first-order transition by a second-order transition (happening at higher pressures) from incommensurate to paramagnetic phase, when incommensurate correlations are taken into account.
+A similar result was found in the previous static mean-field and slave boson studies of two- \cite{Q2D} and three-dimensional \cite{Q3D} systems.